 Placing social reproduction and care work centre-stage is an important reminder that although an ambitious GND will involve the creation of good 'green jobs' of multiple kinds, it is ultimately about more than job creation.
-As Tithi Bhattacharya has highlighted, despite the common-wealth.co.uk relentless focus of mainstream economic policymaking on growth and jobs, the vast majority are struggling not for wages, but the life that wages can afford.
+As Tithi Bhattacharya has highlighted, despite the relentless focus of mainstream economic policymaking on growth and jobs, the vast majority are struggling not for wages, but the life that wages can afford.
 By putting care work - the work which makes and sustains our lives - at the core of a GND, we can "demand that the labour of society be organized around jobs that enrich life rather than be harnessed in the irrational production of endless commodities."

-The call to rediscover life-making and care as the organising principle of our economic system, rather than one of its casualties, has echoed through a number of programmatic calls to action that have emerged across the globe in the last few years.
+The call to rediscover life-making and care as the organising principle of our economic system, rather than one of its casualties, has echoed through a number of programmatic calls to action that have emerged across the globe in the last few years .
 In Canada, the Leap Manifesto, produced by a coalition of labour, environmental and indigenous groups, has called for an economy centred on "caring for one another and caring for the planet."
 In a Latin American context, prominent thinker Leonardo Boff was calling in the late 1990s for the rediscovery of care as a fundamental ethos of the human being, to underpin a paradigm shift in the way we interact both with the earth and each other.

 More recent calls have emerged out of the turmoil of Covid-19.
 In the UK, the Care Collective have advocated for a shift to an economy and a politics organised around care, foregrounding our interdependence.
 Senegalese economist Felwine Sarr has similarly set out a vision for a post-Covid shift to an "economy of the living", which would give priority to those economic activities which secure our health, care, well-being, as well as our more spiritual and cultural needs.
+Senegalese economic activities which secure our health, care, well-being, as well as our more spiritual and cultural needs.